 - Narrow the first test.
 Start with the highest-intent segment rather than every service, product and location.

 - Set measurement before spend.
-Conversion tracking, GA4, enhanced conversions, call tracking and CRM imports should be ready early.
+Conversion tracking, analytics, consent, call handling and CRM feedback should be tested before scale.

-- Review after enough data.
-Do not judge a campaign on a handful of clicks or one conversion.
+- Review after outcomes mature.
+Do not judge a campaign on a handful of clicks or conversions still inside the normal lag window.

 Common mistakes